-Glucose tablets, Lucozade and fluids used to treat hypos can be carried on board along with longer-acting carbohydrates such as biscuits.
-Should you have any problems buying glucose tablets or Lucozade after going through customs, remember the following are effective in treating a hypo: any sugary non-diet drink, sugary sweets, fruit juice.
-Then, to prevent blood glucose from dropping again, follow with longer-acting carbohydrate, such as a sandwich, fruit or biscuits.
+Glucose tablets and drinks used to treat hypos can be carried on board along with longer-acting carbohydrates such as biscuits.
+If you have any problems buying glucose tablets after going through customs, remember that any sugary non-diet drink, sugary sweets, fruit juice are all effective if you need to treat a hypo.
+To prevent blood glucose from dropping again eat a longer-acting carbohydrate, such as a sandwich, some fruit or biscuits.

-On long flights, you may require snacks in between meals and at bedtime to prevent blood glucose levels going too low, so try to carry extra starchy carbohydrate foods, such as biscuits, cereal bars or fruit buns, on board the aircraft.
-If you are on insulin, monitor your blood glucose levels frequently and be prepared to make changes to your dosage.
+On long flights, you may need snacks in between meals and at bedtime to prevent blood sugar levels going too low.
+Try to carry extra starchy carbohydrate foods, such as biscuits, cereal bars or fruit buns, on board the aircraft.
+If you use insulin, monitor your blood sugar levels frequently and be prepared to make changes to your dosage.

-There’s normally plenty of opportunity to try different foods when abroad – and there’s no reason not to just because you have diabetes, but if you keep in mind the basics of healthy eating, you’ll feel guilt-free.
+There’s normally loads of opportunities to try different foods when you're abroad.
+And there’s no reason not to just because you have diabetes, but if you keep in mind the basics of healthy eating.

 Allergies & intolerances

-Whatever food allergies or intolerances you have, if you’re staying in a hotel ask well in advance whether they can cater for you.
-If you’re eating out and are in any doubt whether food is suitable, stick to plain foods where you can clearly see what you’re getting, eg boiled potatoes, salads, meat, fish or plain rice.
+Whatever food allergies or intolerances you have, if you’re staying in a hotel ask when you're booking if they can cater for you.
+If you’re eating out and in any doubt whether food is okay, stick to plain foods where you can clearly see what you’re getting like boiled potatoes, salads, meat, fish or plain rice.

-If you’re concerned about the safety of the local tap water, stick to bottled or sterilised.
+If you’re concerned about the safety of the local tap water, stick to bottled or sterilised water.
 Remember to also avoid ice in drinks, salads that may have been washed in tap water and fruit that you can’t peel.
-Bottled water and sugar-free drinks are readily available in most places.
+Bottled water and sugar-free drinks are available in most places.